susanwrotethis/more-mec-shortcodes/README.md

 ### 1.1

 * Fix Sunday events not displaying day of week.
 Compensates for MEC setting the value for Sunday as 7 rather than 9.

+### 1.2

+* Add a second shortcode to display events in unordered lists.
+* Refactor code to support the development of additional shortcodes for different formats.
+* Added filter hooks to access the events for additional formatting.
+* Update the translation template.